 Willow View Farms

 There’s plenty of fun (and lots of apples and pumpkins) to be had Willow View Farms in Abbotsford, open Monday-Saturday 9 am–5:30 pm and Sunday 11 am–5:30 pm.
-Hayrides are available the last two weekends in September and every weekend through the end of October (including Thanksgiving Monday.)
-There’s a free admission petting zoo with chickens, sheep, goats and more.
-This u-pick farm has been in operation for 26 years and their motto “Our Home, Your Farm” sums up their welcoming and cozy approach.
+This u-pick farm has been in operation for 27 years and their motto “Our Home, Your Farm” sums up their welcoming and cozy approach.

 Chilliwack Corn Maze & Pumpkin Farm

 Located in Chilliwack, this farm has a unique tradition: each year, the corn maze is designed with an all-new pattern.
-And 2019 has a unique offering: they’ll be marking the 50th anniversary of the Canucks with a maze design that takes inspiration from the Vancouver team’s logo.
+And the 2020 design highlights the world together: “TOGETHER we can spread love and not hate, together we can make a difference, together there is hope, community, compassion and love.”
 But the 12-acre corn maze is just one part of the fun; there’s also a giant jumping pillow, a pumpkin patch, a corn train, farm animals and u-pick apples.
-Through September and October, the Chilliwack Corn Maze and Pumpkin Farm is open every day except Mondays (but with varying times depending on the day of the week so check out the schedule online before visiting.)
+Through September and October, the Chilliwack Corn Maze and Pumpkin Farm is open every day (but with varying times depending on the day of the week so check out the schedule online before visiting.)

 Richmond Country Farms